jiayong1008/jiayong1008/README.md

 :point_right: **[View More]()** (Not published yet)

 3. **Property**
 **Description:** With my obsession in properties / real estate, I often find myself calculating the profitability of Malaysian real estates.
-Do I even have the money to purchae?
+Do I even have the money to purchase it?
 Certainly not, considering I can't even afford a toy house (just joking, of course), but I do have deep interest in it.
 With that said, I developed this program to do all the maths for me.
 **Language:** Python
 :point_right: **[View More]()** (Not published yet)